automata-network/multiprover-avs-operator-setup/mainnet/README.md

 2024/04/16 09:44:15 [avsregistry.(*AvsRegistryChainWriter).DeregisterOperator:writer.go:325][INFO] succesfully deregistered operator with the AVS's registry coordinator txHash=0x196d2e1c543da56945cff142f6edb3fcd25ce0a290171343310f39afcf611979
 2024/04/16 09:44:15 [main.(*OprToolOptOut).FlaglyHandle:main.go:110][INFO] Tx: 0x196d2e1c543da56945cff142f6edb3fcd25ce0a290171343310f39afcf611979, Succ: true
 ```

+## Monitoring

+We recommend setting up monitoring so that you can detect if your operator node is running as expected.
+The guide for how to setup monitoring can be found [here](../monitoring/README.md).

+## Prover

+We recommend running your own prover.
+The guide for how to setup the prover can be found [here](../prover/README.md).

 ## FAQ